 Germany is definitely a safe place for your next backpacking adventure.
 So if you were thinking about it, we don’t want to put you off.
 At the same time, there are issues in Germany that are probably issues in your own country as well such as petty crime or being in the wrong place at the wrong time.
-We have a few safety tips for travelling to Germany to make sure you stay extra secure when you’re visiting.
+We have a few safety tips for travelling to make sure you stay extra secure when you’re visiting Germany.

 - Don’t cross a pedestrian crossing on a red light – this is illegal in Germany and can land you with fines.

 - Be careful of women inviting you into places – like clubs or bars; you might end up with a massive bill at the end and be forced to pay it.

 - Staying in a cheap hostel isn’t always good – it can be a bit sketchy, especially other people staying there.
 Bring your own padlock, and if you’re staying in Berlin, do some prior research on neighborhoods beforehand.

 - Keep your belongings close to you in tourist areas or on transport – pickpockets are around and will target you.
 Wear a money belt to hide your cash.